Al Jourgensen: Ministry

-Ministry continued its involvement with the film project after Kubrick's death, and Jourgensen revealed that after initial tension with Steven Spielberg, partly due to Jourgensen's prank when he claimed being told that "A.I." stood for "Anal Intruder" and threatening to walk off production because it wasn't a porn film, he and Spielberg enjoyed a friendly relationship, with two compositions appearing on the soundtrack: "What About Us" and "Dead Practice".
+Ministry continued its involvement with the film project after Kubrick's death, and Jourgensen revealed that after initial tension with Steven Spielberg, partly due to Jourgensen's prank when he claimed being told that "A.I." stood for "Anal Intruder" and threatening to walk off production because it was not a porn film, he and Spielberg enjoyed a friendly relationship, with two compositions appearing on the soundtrack: "What About Us" and "Dead Practice".

 A number of his songs also appear in other films, such as Wicked Lake (2008)—produced by Fever Dreams and ZP Studios—for which he composed the entire soundtrack that was released on his own 13th Planet record label—he also makes a small appearance in the film as an art school teacher.

 In a November 2008 issue of Hustler Magazine, Jourgensen announced that Ministry was officially finished, as the band "[took] up so much time" and releasing new albums was difficult.
 He also explained that he was responsible for six other bands and could complete seven albums within a year when he was not working on new Ministry material.
 However, despite Jourgensen's insistence that Ministry would never return, a reunion was announced on August 7, 2011.
 A new album, entitled Relapse, was released on March 26, 2012.

 At his 57th birthday listening party in Chicago he announced a new project called, SMM or Surgical Meth Machine.
 In an interview with In The Loop Magazine, Jourgensen stated, "I can't wait to get this record out.
 If you're a fan of Ministry, you're gonna freak out on this.
 It's got the whole range of my career as a musician in it even sound of earlier stuff from the beginning."

 In 2016 March, Jourgensen noted he had a project with Arabian Prince; this collaboration was later confirmed for a new Ministry album.

+In February 2024, Jourgensen announced that he would like to make one last Ministry album.
+That pending swan song will also find the outfit reuniting with Paul Barker, who served as their producer/bassist/keyboardist/programmer, etc. throughout Ministry‘s commercial peak from 1986 through to 2003.